redhat-developer/s2i-dotnetcore/README.md

 The dotnet-example template can be used to create a new .NET Core service in OpenShift.
 It provides parameters for all the environment variables of the s2i-dotnetcore builder.
 It also includes a liveness and a readiness probe.

+**dotnet-pgsql-persistent**

+The dotnet-pgsql-persistent creates a .NET Core service with a PostgreSQL backend.
+It provides parameters for all the environment variables of the s2i-dotnetcore builder and variables to setup the database.
+The database connection information is passed to the
+.NET application via the `ConnectionString` environment variable.